-Litigation.
+Litigation

-The Company is involved from time to time in various legal proceedings, regulatory investigations, and claims arising in the normal conduct of business, which may include proceedings that are specific to us and others generally applicable to business practices within the industries in which we operate.
-A substantial legal liability or a significant regulatory action against the Company could have an adverse effect on our business, financial condition, and on the results of operations in a particular year.
-LICT was not involved in any legal proceedings in 2018 or 2017, which had any significant effect on its financial results, and is not involved in any ongoing legal proceedings which would be expected to have any such effect in 2018.
+The Company is involved from time to time in various legal proceedings, regulatory investigations, and claims arising in the normal conduct of business, which may include proceedings that are specific to the Company and others generally applicable to business practices within the industries in which the Company operates.
+A substantial legal liability or a significant regulatory action against the Company could have an adverse effect on the business, financial condition, and on the results of operations in a particular year.
+LICT was not involved in any legal proceedings in 2019, 2018 or 2017 that had any significant effect on its financial results and is not involved in any ongoing material legal proceedings.

-12. Stock Based Compensation
+14. Stock-Based Compensation

-The Company granted RSAs to five employees as of December 31, 2016, no additional grants were made as of December 31, 2017, on March 8, 2018 the Company granted RSAs to two employees.
+The Company granted RSAs to five employees as of December 31, 2016, no additional grants were made as of December 31, 2017, and on March 8, 2018, the Company granted RSAs to two employees.
 The 2015 awards include 29 shares vested on January 1, 2017, and 60 shares, which were originally scheduled to vest on January 1, 2017, were amended to vest on July 1, 2017.
 The accounting impact of the amendment was immaterial.
-Of the 34 shares awarded in 2016 which were originally scheduled to vest on January 1, 2018, 19 were revised and vested on December 28, 2017.
-The remaining 15 shares scheduled to vest on January 1, 2018 were revised and vested, on July 1, 2018.
+Of the 34 shares awarded in 2016 that were originally scheduled to vest on January 1, 2018, 19 were revised and vested on December 28, 2017.
+The remaining 15 shares scheduled to vest on January 1, 2018 were revised and vested on July 1, 2018.
 The accounting impact of these amendments was immaterial.
+On January 31, 2018 the Company awarded 35 unrestricted shares of its stock to two members of executive management.

-Due to the limited number of employees currently participating in the program, and their tenure, the current forfeiture rate is estimated to be zero.
+Due to the limited number of employees currently participating in the program, and their tenure, the current forfeiture rate is estimated to be zero (in thousands, except share data).